 • the official receiver’s details

-You can’t stop your details appearing in the Gazette and it’ll remain in their records permanently.
+You can’t stop your details appearing in The Gazette and it’ll remain in their records permanently.
 It’s very unlikely that anyone you know would find this information by accident, and creditors don’t refer to this information when making decisions about lending to you in the future.
 However, creditors will still be able to look at your credit file and see that you’ve previously gone bankrupt.

 If bankruptcy is the right debt solution for you, don’t let the listing in The Gazette put you off.